power-halation/JengaMDM/README.md

 1. Upload AccelerationSensor.ino to Your Arduino
 2. Setting Your Board
 3. Connect Arduino and Raspberry Pi using USB Cable.
-4. excute `bundle exec ruby Server/AccServer`
+4. Excute `bundle exec ruby Server/AccServer.rb`